spiral/docs/orm/basics.md

 ```

 #### Dirty Fields and Solid State
-If you will check SQL code generated for previous example, you might notice that it looks like:
+If you will check SQL code generated for previous example, you might notice that it looks like that:

 ```sql
 UPDATE "primary_users"